Egezenn/YTMASC/readme.md

 `ytmasc set`: will show you the state of the config

-`ytmasc set parser run-fetcher 1`: sets the fetcher to run
+`ytmasc set run-fetcher 1`: sets the fetcher to run

 `ytmasc --export-library-as-csv`: exports the library as csv to the `data` directory